Mount Saint Mary College’s Education programs are fully

 The programs in Adolescence Education prepare teacher candidates

-to teach Biology, Chemistry, Math, English, Social Studies, and
+to teach Biology, Chemistry, Math, English, and Social Studies to

-Spanish to students in grades 7-12.
-Our programs are structured to
+students in grades 7-12.
+Our programs are structured to provide

-provide teacher candidates with the principles for engaging
+teacher candidates with the principles for engaging teaching and

 We believe that excellent adolescence teachers have a strong